minhduc29/E-Teams/README.md

 - Click on a card and have fun.

 - Maybe you will find some interesting facts about yourself or just an interesting game.

+- Some of the games might need to be downloaded.

+- Click on the link to download the game.
+Install it, open the folder that contains it then click on the .exe file.

+- Now you can play it.

+- If you still cannot play it, please contact Nguyen Minh Duc.
 ---
 #### Update
 - This is where we show our update, new features with date and time.